abisummers/abisummers.github.io/src/content/alphabet-ile-de-france/a-auvers-sur-oise.md

 ### Getting there

-There are a few different ways of getting there depending on the part of Paris that you're traveling from, and the funny thing is, each time I checked the directions a different route was proposed and the options were different between Google Maps and [Citymapper](https://citymapper.com).
+There are a few different ways of getting there depending on the part of Paris that you're travelling from, and the funny thing is, each time I checked the directions a different route was proposed and the options were different between Google Maps and [Citymapper](https://citymapper.com).

 Going there, I took the [H line](https://www.transilien.com/fr/page-lignes/ligne-h) to Méry-sur-Oise and then walked the 35 minutes to Auvers.
 The proposed option was to take the H train to Valmondois and then change trains to another H line with a 20 minute wait.
 Since the weather was good, I opted for taking a direct train and walking.
 If I planned the timing differently, I could have taken a bus from Méry-sur-Oise but the bus was super infrequent (between every hour and every two hours)